php-ru/symfony-docs-ru/profiler.rst

 If you want to measure the time some tasks take in your application, there's no need to create a custom data collector.
-Instead, use the `Stopwatch component`_ which provides utilities to profile code and displayes the results on the "Performance" panel of the Profiler web interface.
+Instead, use the `Stopwatch component`_ which provides utilities to profile code and displays the results on the "Performance" panel of the Profiler web interface.

 When using :ref:`autowiring <services-autowire>`, type-hint any argument with